-- No stormwater discharged may be directed to delineated aquatic zones or the associated buffers. - A detailed stormwater management plan must be compiled prior to construction once the final site layout plan has been completed.
-The SWMP should include the structures and actions that must be installed to prevent the increase of surface water flows directly into any natural systems, the requirements of the Stormwater Management Plan, should be included in the Final EMPr. - Effective stormwater management must include measures to slow, spread and deplete the energy of concentrated flows thorough effective stabilisation (gabions and Reno mattresses) and the revegetation of any disturbed areas.
+- No stormwater discharged may be directed to delineated aquatic zones or the associated buffers. - A stormwater management plan finalised post EA, detailing the structures and actions that must be installed to prevent the increase of surface water flows directly into any natural systems, also based on the requirements of the Stormwater Management Plan, included in the EMPr. - Effective stormwater management must include measures to slow, spread and deplete the energy of concentrated flows thorough effective stabilisation (gabions and Reno mattresses) and the revegetation of any disturbed areas.